konelav/writeups/GoogleCTF2019-BQ/Day5.Cookie.World.Order.md

     </script>

 leads to reply "HACKER ALERT!".
-After typing different string it comes out that input must not contain `script` or `alert` as a substring.
+After typing different strings it comes out that input must not contain `script` or `alert` as a substring.
 Well, modern WEB is full of tricks and wistles.
-If you (like me) have no expirience with web programming, Googling can conpensate it.
+If you (like me) have no expirience with web programming, Googling can compensate it.
 Just request something like "bypassing XSS filter".

-Our first:
+First try:

     <scrip&#0000116>
     aler&#0000116('XSS');